-The thesis work can be written during spring or fall semester.
+The thesis work can be written during spring or fall semester, during the second year of studies.
 The thesis work starts at the beginning of the semester and ends at the end of the semester.
-The examiner can also allow a student to stretch out the thesis work over a full academic year.
+The course director can also allow a student to stretch out the thesis work over a full academic year.